Jarichi/Mysteries-of-Rankhra/Deities/Concepts/concept of exploration.md

 - the tribe that holds this concept currently is a nomad tribe that lets itself be leaded by the movement of the concept
 - this concept is "curious" to unexplored areas and will never be at the same place twice
 - (can be the tribe of daan)
+exploring the self, and thius has ties with the concept of Growth.